solita/solita.github.com/_posts/2021-04-29-I-challenged-low-code-with-code.md

 ***Deployment pipeline***

-Heroku automatically detected that I had a spring boot application and build and deployed it to staging.
-It also set the database environment variables so that the spring would pick them up and use that for its database.
+Heroku automatically detected that I had a Spring Boot application and built and deployed it to staging.
+It also set the database environment variables so that the Spring would pick them up and use them for its database.
 This took 10 minutes and the cost for a small application is 0€.

 > **Note** the free level at Heroku isn't feasible for production-level software
 >